(Last updated: May 23, 2019)

 as a separator instead.)

 With the environment all setup, it is time to install some tools.
 Download the development tools and install in this order:

 You can download JDK 9 instead, but many tools, and IDEs are not currently working well (or at all) with Java 9.
 Some tools that require Java 8 installed include NetBeans and Glassfish.
 If you cannot wait and insist on using Java 9 now, you can install Wildfly and not Glassfish, and not NetBeans.
 Or, you can install both Java 8 and Java 9, and configure your tools accordingly.

 The first one is for the JDK.

-and later you can let the public JRE install in
+and later you can let the public JRE install where ever it

 However, samples and demos folders are deleted by the JDK

-installer for some reason, so always install the JDK first,
+So always install the JDK first, then all other stuff.

 When you use Java's automatic updater for Windows, third-party software may be included.
-The two additional packages delivered to users are currently the Ask Toolbar and the McAfee Security Scanner.
+The two additional packages delivered to users in the past include the Ask Toolbar and the McAfee Security Scanner.
 With Java updates (and sometimes, an install), you must specifically opt out of the additional software installations.
-You may not want to use Ask.com, but apparently it's installer delays its actions for 10 minutes or so, so that if you accidentally install it, you won't see the uninstall option show up in the control panel right away.
+You may not want to use Ask.com, but apparently its installer delays its actions for 10 minutes or so.
+So if you accidentally install it, you won't see the uninstall option show up in the control panel right away.